akrherz/pyIEM/README.md

 Dependencies
 ------------

+Python 3.9+ is required.
 Python releases 3.9 through 3.11 are actively tested and supported within this repository.

 The codebase currently makes direct database calls with hardcoded assumptions of the hostname `iemdb.local` and database names.
 Someday, I'll use a proper ORM